tatokis/SonicHeroes-SC/README.md

 The system directory is C:\Windows\SysWoW64 for 64 bit Windows, and C:\Windows\System32 for 32 bit.
 Rename the copied file (in the game directory) to dinput8base.dll

-Copy dinput8.dll from the binaries folder in this reposity to the game's installation directory (same place as Tsonic_win.exe).
+Copy dinput8.dll from the binaries folder in this repository to the game's installation directory (same place as Tsonic_win.exe).